vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/1_LIFE_OF_ABHINAVAGUPTA.md

 There is no reason to believe that the Krama Stotra, though the earliest of the known dated works of Abhinava, was his first work.
 More on this point will be found in the chapter dealing with his works.
 It seems, therefore, that he began his literary career five years earlier i. e. in 985 A. D. And taking into consideration the extensive study that he made of various branches of learning, not privately but at the houses of so many teachers, and the maturity of style and judgment, found in his earliest work, it will be unreasonable to suppose that he began writing when he was only in his teens or early twenties.
 It will, therefore, not be wrong to say that he was born between 950 and 960 A. D.

-HIS CHILDHOOD AND EDUCATION.
+## HIS CHILDHOOD AND EDUCATION.

 As a child he was sent to a neighbouring Pāthaśālā, located in a second story.
 Even there he showed signs of his future greatness, and deeply impressed his teachers with his exceptional intellectual power and fluency in speech.
 His name is ample testimony to that.
-It is said that the name Abhinavaguptapāda, by which our great writer is known, is not that which was given him by his parents but that which he received from his teachers in early school days for no other reason than that he was an intellectual giant and as such was an object of terror, like a serpent, to his young school fellows.
-This is what, according to Vāmanācārya, the author of the Bālabodhini, a commentary on the Kāvyaprakāśa, Mammaṭa means to convey by referring to our Abhinava as Abhinavaguptapāda” in his work.
+It is said that the name Abhinava-guptapāda, by which our great writer is known, is not that which was given him by his parents but that which he received from his teachers in early school days for no other reason than that he was an intellectual giant and as such was an object of terror, like a serpent, to his young school fellows.+++(5)+++ This is what, according to Vāmanācārya, the author of the Bālabodhini, a commentary on the Kāvyaprakāśa, Mammaṭa means to convey by referring to our Abhinava as "Abhinava-guptapāda” in his work.
 To this very fact Abhinava himself most probably refers in the following line :

-«Abhinavaguptasya kệtih seyam yasyoditā gurubhi rākhyā."
+> "Abhinavaguptasya kr̥tih seyam yasyoditā gurubhir ākhyā."
 T. A., I, 50.

 1. B. B., 95

-LIFE OF ABHINAVAGUPTA.

-ABHINAVAGUPTA, AN INCARNATION OF SEṣA,
+## ABHINAVAGUPTA, AN INCARNATION OF śēṣa,

-In South India there is a tradition, current among those who even now dance in strict accordance with the rules, given by Bharata in his Natya Sastra, that Abhinavagupta pāda was an incarnation of Seṣa.
-This tradition seems to be another and later interpretation of the name "Abhina vaguptapāda".
-It was most probably suggested by the great reputation that he enjoyed, like Patamjali alias Seṣa, for his thorough mastery of all the intricacies of grammar and his extraordinary skill and originality in dealing with the difficult grammatical problems.
-To his great proficiency in grammar he himself refers in the Tantrāloka as follows:
+In South India there is a tradition, current among those who even now dance in strict accordance with the rules, given by Bharata in his Natya Sastra, that Abhinavagupta-pāda was an incarnation of śeṣa.
+This tradition seems to be another and later interpretation of the name "Abhinava-guptapāda".+++(5)+++ It was most probably suggested by the great reputation that he enjoyed, like Patañjali alias śeṣa, for his thorough mastery of all the intricacies of grammar and his extraordinary skill and originality in dealing with the difficult grammatical problems.+++(4)+++ To his great proficiency in grammar he himself refers in the Tantrāloka as follows:

-“Pitrā sa sabdagahane krtasampraveśah."
+> “Pitrā sa śabda-gahane krta-sampraveśaḥ."
 T. A., Ah.
+37. (MS.)

-37. (MS.) In this quotation the words "gahane" and "sam" are of special significance.
-This tradition found general acceptance among later generations, because it was imagined to have the support of his teachers also who gave him the epithet, Abhinavaguptapada, which can, without the least fear of contradiction, be interpreted as new Sesa."
+In this quotation the words "gahane" and "sam" are of special significance.
+This tradition found general acceptance among later generations, because it was imagined to have the support of his teachers also who gave him the epithet, Abhinava-guptapāda, which can, without the least fear of contradiction, be interpreted as new Sesa."

-HIS TEACHERS.
+## HIS TEACHERS.
 Great was his love of learning and endless and incessant was his endeavour for its acquisition.
 Knowledge for its own sake' was his motto.
 This he preached both by personal example and precept, as found in the T. A., VIII, 205-6.
-He held that even though one may be lucky enough to get a teacher who has attained perfection himself and can easily show the way to it to his disciple also, yet that is not sufficient reason for not approaching other teachers for the knowledge of other Agamas and other paths.
-This he has given as the only reason for his waiting upon teachers of other religions such as Buddhism and Jainism.
-1

-1. T. A., VIII, 206.
+He held that even though one may be lucky enough to get a teacher who has attained perfection himself and can easily show the way to it to his disciple also, yet that is not sufficient reason for not approaching other teachers for the knowledge of other Agamas and other paths.+++(5)+++ This he has given as the only reason for his waiting upon teachers of other religions such as Buddhism and Jainism.
+(1. T. A., VIII, 206.)

-2

-CHAPTER I.

-H

-.

 He approached the best teachers of his time in different subjects for the traditional and the most authoritative information.
-Such was his humility and devotion to them that they, out of sheer love for him, told him all the secrets of learning in their possession, and so well did he learn and retain all that he was taught and so well did he impress his teachers with his extensive study that all of them unanimously declared him to be an all-round ācārya.
+Such was his humility and devotion to them that they, out of sheer love for him, told him all the secrets of learning in their possession,+++(5)+++ and so well did he learn and retain all that he was taught and so well did he impress his teachers with his extensive study that all of them unanimously declared him to be an all-round ācārya.

 So insatiable was his thirst for learning that he found all its fountain heads in Kashmir insufficient to quench it.
 He, therefore, went outside the beautiful land of Kaśyapa in quest of a bigger fountain head.
 How many places outside the valley of Kashmir he visited and how many learned teachers he waited upon, there is no evidence just at present in hand to show.
-There is, however, no doubt that he went to Jalandhara? and learnt Kaulika3 literature and practices from Sambhunātha.
+There is, however, no doubt that he went to Jalandhara2 and learnt Kaulika3 literature and practices from śambhunātha.
 In fact it was through Sambhunātha's teaching that he got peace and attained self-realisation.

+- 1. T. A., Ah.
+37 (MS.)
+- 2. T. A., Comm., I, 236.
+- 3. T. A., Comm., I, 31.
+- 4. T. A., I, 51.

 The following is the list of his teachers with the subject or subjects, which they taught, shown against each name :

-1. Narasimhagupta 5 Grammar
+- 1. Narasimhagupta 5 Grammar (his father)

-(his father) 2.
-Vāmanātha
+- 2. Vāmanātha 6 Dvaitādvaita Tantras.

-Dvaitādvaita Tantras.
-3. Bhūtirājatanaya?
-Dualistic Saivaism.
-4. Bhūtirājas
+- 3. Bhūtirāja-tanaya 7 Dualistic Saivaism.

-Brahmavidyā.
+- 4. Bhūtirāja 8 Brahmavidyā.

-1. T. A., Ah.
-37 (MS.) 2.
-T. A., Comm., I, 236.
-4. T. A., I, 51.
+- 5. Lakṣmanagupta 1 Krama and Trika Darsanas.
+- 6. Indurāja 2  Dhvani.
+- 7. Bhatta Tota 3 Dramaturgy.

-3. T. A., Comm., I, 31.
-5. T. A., Ah.
+- 5. T. A., Ah.
 37 (MS.)

-torio

-T. A., Ah.
+- 6, 7, 8 T. A., Ah.
 37. (MS)

-LIFE OF ABHINAVAGUPTA

-5. Lakṣmanagupta?
-6. Indurāja?
-7. Bhatta Tota

-Krama and Trika Darsanas.
-Dhvani.
-Dramaturgy.
+- 1. T. A., Comm., III, 194.
+- 2. Dh.
+L., I.
+- 3. A. Bh., 1.

-Others in whose cases subjects are not specified : 8.
-Sricandra.
+Others in whose cases subjects are not specified :
+- 8. Sricandra.
+(T. A., Ah.
+37. (MS.))
+- 9. Bhakti-Vilāsa.

-9. Bhakti Vilāsa.
-10. Yogānanda.
+- 10. Yogānanda.
+- 11. Candra-vara.

-11. Candravara.
-12. Abhinanda.
+- 12. Abhinanda.
+- 13. śivabhakti.

-13. Sivabhakti.
-14. Vicitranātha.
+- 14. Vicitranātha.

-15. Dharma.
-16. Siva.
+- 15. Dharma.
+- 16. śiva.

-17. Vāmana.
-18. Udbhața.
+- 17. Vāmana.
+- 18. Udbhaṭa.
+- 19. Bhūtīśa.

-19. Bhūtīśa.
-20. Bhāskara.
+- 20. Bhāskara.

-HIS FAMILY AND ITS ATMOSPHERE.
+## HIS FAMILY AND ITS ATMOSPHERE.

-Besides his father and mother, his family consisted of an uncle, Vāmanagupta, a younger brother, Manoratha, and five cousins, Kṣema, Utpala, Abhinava, Cakraka and Padmagupta.
+Besides his father and mother, his family consisted of an uncle, Vāmana-gupta, a younger brother, Manoratha, and five cousins, Kṣema, Utpala, Abhinava, Cakraka and Padma-gupta.
 His uncle's name is included in the list of his teachers.
-In the Abhinava Bhāratī, Abhinava quotes his uncle who, therefore, seems to have written on poetics.
-His brother was deeply learned in all Sāstras and was the first to be favoured by Abhinava by being accepted as his disciple.
+In the Abhinava Bhāratī, Abhinava quotes his uncle who, therefore, seems to have written on poetics.+++(4)+++ His brother was deeply learned in all Sāstras and was the first to be favoured by Abhinava by being accepted as his disciple.

+- 5. A. Bh., 297.
+- 6. T. A., Ah.
+37. (MS.)

 And if the name Kṣema be supposed to stand for Kṣemarāja, the author of the Spanda Nirnaya and other works on Saivaism, and the others, classed with him, be also supposed to have had more or less similar qualities, then his cousins also seem to have been very highly educated.
-Whatever may have been their education, there is no doubt that they prized devotion

-1. T. A., Comm., III, 194.
-3. A. Bh., 1.
-5. A. Bh., 297.

-2. Dh.
-L., I. 4.
-T. A., Ah.
-37. (MS.) 6.
-T. A., Ah.
-37. (MS.)

-CHAPTER 1.

-to Siva above all things and considered all their wealth to be no better than a straw.
-Thus the whole family atmosphere was surcharged with the spirit of renunciation, zeal for advanced study and above all devotion to Siva.
+Whatever may have been their education, there is no doubt that they prized devotion to śiva above all things and considered all their wealth to be no better than a straw.
+Thus the whole family atmosphere was surcharged with the spirit of renunciation, zeal for advanced study and above all devotion to śiva.
 There was left nothing to be desired in the atmosphere, in which he passed his childhood, for the development of a healthy brain and of a spirit necessary for the great work that he had before him.

 SOME EVENTS IN THE FAMILY AND THEIR EFFECT ON

 HIS YOUNG MIND

 His mother was extremely dear to him.
 It was she alone who made home sweet for him.
 But unfortunately, or, as Abhinava took it, fortunately, she was snatched away by the cruel hands of death when he was a mere child.?
 Home, therefore, lost most of its charm for him, but not all, because his father was still there.
 To him he was tied with a double cord of filial and pupilary love.
 But soon after the death of his mother, his father also, though still young, renounced the world and took to a life of asceticism.
 These events seem to have taken place when he was studying literature (Sahitya).
-They turned his mind from all worldly attachments to devotion to Siva, so much so that he made up his mind never to marry'.
+They turned his mind from all worldly attachments to devotion to śiva, so much so that he made up his mind never to marry'.
 That was the turning point in his life.
 That was the end of his literary study and life at home.
 Thenceforward, in order to feed his suddenly kindled flame of devotion with the oil of the āgamic lore, he spent his time in the houses of his āgamic teachers.
 His Tantraloka is a living testimony of the great zeal with which he pursued the study of the āgamas and of the unparalleled proficiency which he acquired in them.

 1. T. A., Ah.
 37. (MS.) 3.
 T. A., Ah.
 37. (MS.)